cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 + **Unrecognized attributes** &ndash; For example, `principal.jobbLevel` has a typo and should be `jobLevel`.
 + **Unsafe access to optional attributes** &ndash; For example, `principal.numberOfLaptops` where `numberOfLaptops` is an optional attribute declared with `required : false`.
 Such tests should be guarded by including a [`has`](../policies/syntax-operators.html#operator-has) check as the left side of the shortcircuiting [&&](../policies/syntax-operators.html#operator-and) expression.
 For example, as in `principal has numberOfLaptops && principal.numberOfLaptops > 1`.
 + **Type mismatch in operators** &ndash; For example, `principal.jobLevel > "14"` is an invalid comparison with a `String`.

+The validator also looks for some suspicious situation that, while not runtime errors, are likely to be incorrect code.
+These are reported as the following warnings:

 + **Cases that always evaluate to false, and thus never apply** &ndash; For example, `when { principal has manager && principal.manager == User::"Ethel" }` always evaluates to `false` when the type of `principal` will never have the `manager` attribute, as made clear in the schema, so the policy can never apply.
   Similarly, `principal is ExampleCo::Personnel::Admin` always evaluates to `false` when the `principal` is always a `User`, and not an `Admin`.
++ **Mixed script strings and identifiers** &ndash; When a single string or identifier contains multiple unicode scripts (different writing system), it is possible for the string to appear to say something it doesn't.
+For example, the latin and cyrillic "a" character may appear identical in some fonts.
++ **Bidirectional text control characters in strings and identifiers** &ndash; These unicode characters can be used to craft strings that obfuscate true control flow.
++ **Unexpected characters in entity identifiers** &ndash;  While Cedar can support any string as an entity identifier, we recommend limiting them to characters inside the Unicode General Security Profile for Identifiers.

 ## Request validation expectations {#validation-enforcement}